Magnesium For IBS: In-depth Doctor's Review.

 - Thyroid medications

 If using any of the above drugs, consult your doctor before taking Magnesium.

-NOTE: this is not a complete list for side effects and contraindications, please refer to your doctor and read the following resources:
+NOTE: this is not a complete list of side effects and contraindications; please refer to your doctor and read the following resources:

 Summary of Magnesium for IBS:

 |Laxative solution and powder containing Magnesium for IBS

 |It can benefit IBS constipation.
 But it’s a late option.it is better to use fiber laxatives like Metamucil ? or PEG.
 (Fewer side effects)

 |It can benefit your IBS, especially the constipation-predominant type.
 But clinically proven benefits for IBS-diarrhea, pain, gas, and bloating.